xavibenjamin/brightpixels.blog/_posts/2016-01-07-happy-and-content.md

 categories:
 - Life
 custom_type: post
-subtitle: The title perfectly encapsulates my year.
-2015 came and went, and as usual, here's my annual year in review.
+subtitle: The year came and went, and as usual, here's my annual year in review
 series: year-in-review
 ---